Gravitational instability in partially ionized plasmas: A two-fluid approach: Introduction

-There are three ways in which a PIP can be modeled as a two-fluid system: (i) Combining appropriately electrons and neutrals to form a single fluid, the electron-neutral (EN) fluid, and ions as a second fluid, (ii) Combining ions and electrons as a single fluid and treating neutrals as the second fluid \cite{soler2022,diaz2012,ballai2019}, and (iii) Treating ions and neutrals as a single fluid and electrons as the second fluid.
-In the present work, we explore the first possibility.
-If the frequency of collision between electrons and neutrals is very high compared to the wave frequency (or the time scale of plasma oscillations is longer than collision time), the two species can get highly coupled to behave as a single fluid with fluid mass density, $\rho_=\rho_e+\rho_n$, together with an effective charge and mass, to be defined.
+There are three ways to model PIPs as a two-fluid system: (i) Combining appropriately electrons and neutrals to form a single fluid, the electron-neutral (EN) fluid, and ions as a second fluid, (ii) Combining ions and electrons as a single fluid and treating neutrals as the second fluid \citep{soler2022,diaz2012,ballai2019}, and (iii) Treating ions and neutrals as a single fluid and electrons as the second fluid.
+In the present letter, we explore the first possibility.
+Combining electrons and neutrals gives a rather novel system than combining ions and neutrals.
+Such an electron-neutral combination gives rise to a negatively charged fluid with a mass larger, smaller, or comparable to that of the ion fluid, forming a more general class of pair plasmas.
+On the other hand, combining ions and neutrals and treating electrons as another fluid is not significantly different from an electron-ion plasma, since the masses of ions and neutrals can be close to each other.
+If the frequency of collision between electrons and neutrals is very high compared to the wave frequency, the two species can get highly coupled to behave as a single fluid with fluid mass density, $\rho_=\rho_e+\rho_n$, together with an effective charge and mass, to be defined.
 Here, $\rho_e~(\rho_n)$ is the fluid mass density of electrons (neutrals).
 Concurrently, if the collision frequency between ions and neutrals is low compared to the wave frequency, $\omega$, the ions and neutrals decouple, and ions can behave as a single fluid.
-The EN fluid and ion fluid interact with each other through electron-ion and ion-neutral collisions, as well as ionization and recombination processes.
-On the other hand, electron-ion and neutral fluids couple due to electron-neutral and ion-neutral collisions in addition to ionization and recombination.
+The EN fluid and the ion fluid interact through electron-ion and ion-neutral collisions, as well as ionization and recombination processes.
 In the regions of PIPs, since the population of multiply charged ions is small, they can be assumed to be singly charged.
-Also, the magnetic field naturally influences both electrons and ions, but neutrals become unmagnetized.
-Such PIPs are relevant to the solar atmosphere \cite{hillier2025,parenti2024,ballester2018}.
+Also, the magnetic field naturally influences both electrons and ions, but neutrals are not magnetized.
+Such PIPs are relevant to the solar atmosphere \citep{ballester2018,hillier2025,parenti2024}.